We invite you to browse around. If you can’t find a skill, technology, or tool covered here, please let us know!

 Learn how to present historical materials online.

+Computational tools allow you to make sense of a lot of documents at once.
+The Naive Bayesian is a machine learner.
+Given some examples of the kind of thing you are interested in, it can quickly find many more.
 A topic modeling tool takes a single text (or corpus) and looks for patterns in the use of words; it is an attempt to inject semantic meaning into vocabulary.
 It can help you to very quickly find ‘topics’ in a large corpus of texts.

 Learn how to use programming to download material from the Internet in a controlled, semi-automated manner.

 - Datamining the Internet Archive Collection

 - Intro to Beautiful Soup

 The Programming Historian was originally written as a series of lessons that were intended to be followed in sequence.
 The other lessons on the site are mostly independent of one another, and can be followed in any order.

 - Python Introduction and Installation